ymartineau/peers/README.txt

 If you are a Windows user you can use the .bat batch script in root directory, if you use any Unix compatible sytem, you can use the .sh script.
+You can also double click .jar file.
 You can then call any IP address using SIP protocol, if the remote host does not listen on the default SIP port (5060), you can use the following example URI: sip:192.168.1.2:6060
 For some softphones, it is necessary to add a userpart to the called sip uri, for example: sip:alice@192.168.1.2:6060

-If you configured a sip account in configuration file, you can also place calls with usual sip uris: sip:bob@biloxi.com
+If you configured a sip account in configuration file or using gui, you can also place calls with usual sip uris: sip:bob@biloxi.com

 Advanced users can run several peers instances on the same computer.